Intercity bus service: Safety on U.S. intercity buses

-On August 4, 1952, Greyhound Lines had its deadliest accident when two Greyhound buses collided head-on along then-U.S. Route 81 near Waco, Texas.
+On August 4, 1952, Greyhound Lines had its deadliest crash when two Greyhound buses collided head-on along then-U.S. Route 81 near Waco, Texas.
 The fuel tanks of both buses then ruptured, bursting into flames.
 Of the 56 persons aboard both coaches, 28 were killed, including both drivers.

 On May 9, 1980, a freight ship collided with the Sunshine Skyway Bridge, resulting in several vehicles, including a Greyhound bus, falling into the Tampa Bay.
 All 26 people on the bus perished, along with nine others.
 This is the largest loss of life on a single Greyhound coach to date.

 On March 5, 2010, a bus operated by Tierra Santa Inc. crashed on Interstate 10 in Arizona, killing six and injuring sixteen passengers.
 The bus was not carrying insurance, and had also been operating illegally because the company had applied for authority to operate an interstate bus service, but had failed to respond to requests for additional information.